ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 For more information, see see [vCenter Server instance components](../vcenter/vc_vcenterserveroverview.html#vcenter-server-instance-components).

-## Is a two-node VMware vCenter Server instance highly available?
+## Is a two-node vCenter Server instance highly available?

 Although VMware vSphere DRS (Distributed Resource Scheduler) and VMware HA (High Availability) are enabled by default, best practices from VMware suggests that each of the 3 NSX Controllers is placed on an individual node.
 In the two-node minimum deployment, one node has one NSX Controller, and the other node has two NSX Controllers.
 If the node with two NSX Controllers goes down, NSX Controller operations are placed in read-only mode, and new VMs (virtual machines) or vMotion VMs can have networking issues.